-- 1.1.6.1 Take steps against such official or other role player and inform the Provincial Treasury of such steps. - 1.1.6.2 Report any conduct that may constitute an offence to the South African Police Services. - 1.1.7 The Accounting Officer shall ensure that the Department considers all complaints received and shall respond thereto in a timely manner. - 1.1.8 All bidders and contractors shall be made aware of the ethical standards of the OTP, its expectations of them and the consequences of non-compliance.
+- 1.1.5 The Accounting Officer shall take all reasonable steps to prevent abuse, corruption and collusion through at least regular internal audit reviews, and external audit as well as risk assessments in the supply chain environment. - 1.1.6 All allegations of corruption, improper conduct or compliance failure shall be reported to the Accounting Officer and investigated by an appropriate individual/organisation appointed by the Accounting Officer: - 1.1.6.1 Take steps against such official or other role player and inform the Provincial Treasury of such steps. - 1.1.6.2 Report any conduct that may constitute an offence to the South African Police Services. - 1.1.7 The Accounting Officer shall ensure that the Department considers all complaints received and shall respond thereto in a timely manner. - 1.1.8 All bidders and contractors shall be made aware of the ethical standards of the OTP, its expectations of them and the consequences of non-compliance.
 The application of these standards by bidders that the Department does business with must be promoted.